FriendsOfCake/awesome-cakephp/CONTRIBUTING.md

 Choose a semantically meaningful name for the package name.
 This should ideally be prefixed with the dependency, in this case "cakephp" as the framework.
 The vendor name will usually be your GitHub username.
-Do **not** use the CakePHP namespace (cakephp) as this is reserved to CakePHP owned plugins.
+Do **not** use the CakePHP namespace (`cakephp`) as this is reserved to CakePHP owned plugins.
-The convention is to use lowercase letters and dashes as separator.
+The convention is to use lowercase letters and dashes as separators.

 So if you created a plugin `Logging` with your GitHub account `FooBar`, a good name would be `foo-bar/cakephp-logging`.